visionm45/roborally/README.md

 Fork
 ----
-This is a fork of https://github.com/marcelpanse/roborally, but with as much as possible that doesn't impact gameplay removed to reduce memory requirements.
+This is a fork of https://github.com/marcelpanse/roborally, updated to Meteor 1.10.1, without tracking and social media integration.

 Original README
 ----------------